 What Happens Next?

-Once the tooth is settled, a crown dental cap may be recommended to protect the top part of the tooth.
-This is often a critical step, as a root-filled tooth is often weakened due to previously deep and extensive decay.
+Once the tooth is settled, a crown may be recommended to protect the top part of the tooth.
+This is often a critical step, as a root-filled tooth is often weakened due to previously deep, extensive decay and may have cracks in it.
 It is also more brittle than before.
 A crown may therefore reduce the risk of the tooth and fillings from splitting and fracturing off.

 It’s important to be aware that, while we have an excellent success rates with root canal therapy, it is a complex treatment and there is still a risk of the infection recurring.